 - help young adults develop their own path in life and actively plan their future.

-The other sections of the Movement have "Be Prepared" as their motto.
-Rovers, however, have their own motto, which is simply "Service".
-Your Rover Crew will endeavour to complete a number of service projects while you are a Rover.
+The other sections of the Movement have “Be Prepared” as their motto.
+Rovers, however, have their own motto, which is simply “Service”.
+Your Rover Unit will endeavour to complete a number of service projects while you are a Rover.
 These may be in the form of either service to Scouting, or service to the wider community.
 As a Rover, you may choose to help with a Cub Pack or perhaps you will build a bridge at the local Scout camp.
-Possible community service activities that your Crew might undertake include giving blood, meals on wheels, planting trees, taking disabled people out for a day, bush regeneration, Clean Up Australia Day, running camps for disadvantaged or sick children, or cleaning local monuments.
+Possible community service activities that your Unit might undertake include giving blood, meals on wheels, planting trees, taking disabled people out for a day, bush regeneration, Clean Up Australia Day, running camps for disadvantaged or sick children, or cleaning local monuments.
 As a Rover, you will develop a natural talent to find ways of making some of the initially most uninteresting activities fun and rewarding.
-Don't worry, Service is certainly not a chore.
+Don’t worry, Service is certainly not a chore.
 It is a reminder that as a Rover you are part of Scouts Australia and a member of something more than just an outdoors club.

-When Rover Crews get together for a weekend of crazy and unusual activities, it is called a Moot.
+When Rover Units get together for a weekend of crazy and unusual activities, it is called a Moot.
 You can meet many other Rovers from all around the country and the world.
 There are many varieties of Moots, ranging from local to World Moots.
 Branch Moots are often organised around a theme, and last for a weekend.
 National and World Moots are run similarly to Ventures and last for about 10 days.

 When a Rover reaches the age of 26 it is time to move on to being part of the Fellowship.
 The term for the occasion when you leave Rovers is a Boot or a Booting.
-A Booting is usually a farewell party, barbecue or dinner where the Rover Crew wishes you well in life and sends you on your way.
+A Booting is usually a farewell party, barbecue or dinner where the Rover Unit wishes you well in life and sends you on your way.
 Sometimes they are held at Branch or National activities where many Rovers are present.